jrkreiger/pricing-midrange-homes/README.md

-# Introduction: Pricing Midrange Homes in King County, WA
+# Pricing Midrange Homes in King County, WA

 In recent years King County, WA, has seen cost of living climb well above state and national averages, and the high cost of housing is a major factor in this increase.
 A [news article published by the University of Washington](https://www.washington.edu/news/2017/10/11/in-seattle-cost-of-meeting-basic-needs-up-30000-in-a-decade/) in 2017 reported that the cost of basic living essentials for a family of four in Seattle had increased by $30,000 (62\%) over the previous decade, with housing and childcare eating up half of a family's budget.